ionicdominicana/Awesome-development-tools/css-Tools/colors/color.md

 * Lightness  0.01 to 1

 ```
- As the text We can modificate the background.
+ As the text We can modify the background.
 ```
 ![page's tab](https://github.com/ionicdominicana/Awesome-development-tools/blob/main/css-Tools/colors/colorable/Capture3.PNG)